Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 **What's the minimum trade size?**
 0.1 contracts (0.1 ETH notional).

-**Can I exercise options anytime?**
+**Can I exercise options before expiration?**
-American style: Yes.
-European style: Only at expiration.
-Check option type.
+Most options can be closed or exercised before expiration.
+Check specific option terms when trading.

 **What if I don't have tokens to deliver on assigned put?**
 Position automatically closes at market with P&L settled in USDC.